 Model by GRAND PRIX MODELS 1/43

 1959 Lotus Elite (Mk 14) (Le Mans, 1959): William Frost entered his Elite driven by Peter Lumsden and Peter Riley at Le Mans in 1959.
-They ran an almost faultless race, finishing 8th overall and bringing home the class win.
-This was a great consolation to Lotus as their factory entered Lotus 15's.
-They finished 10 laps ahead of the works owned Border Reivers team.
+They ran an almost faultless race, finishing 8th overall and bringing home the class win, 10 laps ahead of the factory supported Border Reivers Team.
+There solid finish was some consolation to Lotus as their factory entered Lotus 15's & 17 failed to finish.
 The lightweight Elite's stressed-skin GRP monocoque which bore all laods save engine, gearbox and front suspension was a great innovation.

 Model by SMTS 1/43